ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 #### 3. Check the Wazuh Manager Dashboard:

-Ping an admin for confirmation that the server appears in the Wazuh Manager dashboard.
+Ping an admin for confirmation that the server appears as "Active" in the Wazuh Manager dashboard.

 ## Troubleshooting